Minding the gap: GW190521 as a straddling binary: Discussion

-A future population analysis should also account for BH spins.
-BH spin magnitudes of $\sim 0.7$ are a signature of hierarchical mergers, and more generally dynamically-assembled binaries are expected to have an isotropic distribution of spin tilts.
-These signatures can be used to distinguish between formation channels~\citep{Rodriguez_2016,2017ApJ...840L..24F,2017PhRvD..95l4046G,Farr:2017uvj,2017CQGra..34cLT01V,2018ApJ...854L...9F}.
-In this analysis, we do not consider spin information.
-While GW190521 displays mild hints of spin precession, which may make it more consistent with a dynamical- and possibly hierarchical-merger origin, the preference for spin precession as measured by the $\chi_p$ parameter is inconclusive~\citep{GW190521,GW190521:implications}.
+A future population analysis should also account for BH spins and eccentricity.
+Hierarchical mergers leave a distinct signature on the value of the dimensionless spin magnitude $0 < \chi < 1$ of the final BH, resulting in BHs with $\chi \sim 0.7$.
+More generally, dynamically-assembled binaries are expected to have isotropically-distributed spin tilts and include a fraction ($\lesssim 10\%$) of systems with measurable eccentricity.
+The population distributions of spin~\citep{Rodriguez_2016,2017PhRvD..96b3012T,2017ApJ...840L..24F,2017PhRvD..95l4046G,Farr:2017uvj,2017CQGra..34cLT01V,2017MNRAS.471.2801S,2018ApJ...854L...9F} and eccentricity~\citep{2018PhRvD..97j3014S,2019ApJ...871...91Z} can be used to distinguish between formation channels.
+In this analysis, we do not consider spin or eccentricity information.
+GW190521 displays mild hints of spin precession~\citep{GW190521,GW190521:implications} and/or eccentricity~\citep{2020arXiv200904771R,2020arXiv200905461G}, which may make it more consistent with a dynamical- and possibly hierarchical-merger origin.
+However, the preference for spin precession as measured by the $\chi_p$ parameter~\citep{2015PhRvD..91b4043S}, defined as a combination of in-plane spin components, is inconclusive~\citep{GW190521:implications}.
 The updated mass priors considered in this work do not significantly increase or decrease the mild preference seen for precession under the uninformative prior (for precession, $\chi_p > 0$, where $\leq 0 \chi_p \leq 1$ by definition).
 The uninformative prior finds $\chi_p > 0.5$ at 79\% credibility; our population prior on $m_2$, which retains an uninformative spin prior, finds $\chi_p > 0.5$ at 77\% credibility.
+Meanwhile, the degree of eccentricity in GW190521 is degenerate with the source-frame masses, and may further increase the probability that GW190521 contains a BH on the far side of the mass gap~\citep{2020arXiv200904771R,2020arXiv200905461G}.